-- (a) create a spreadsheet in Excel or a similar program that calculates the production budget for each of the three months; - (b) use the spreadsheet to calculate the effect on the production budget if sales are only 90% of the original budget.
+- a) create a spreadsheet in Excel or a similar program that calculates the production budget for each of the three months; - b) use the spreadsheet to calculate the effect on the production budget if sales are only 90% of the original budget. - 2.
+Wesley

-5. Wesley

 If you have not already done so, set up a spreadsheet in Excel or a similar program incorporating the cash flow data from question 3 (Wesley's hotel business).
-If you're feeling particularly enthusiastic you can also try setting up a profit and loss account and balance sheet on the same spreadsheet, copying relevant figures between the three statements (this is a very good way of learning how the three statements interact).
+If you're feeling particularly enthusiastic you can also try setting up a income statement and statement of financial position on the same spreadsheet, copying relevant figures between the three statements (this is a very good way of learning how the three statements interact).